 The costs of these mistakes can add up fast and may lead to drops in average stock prices, loss of current customers and potential loss of future ones.
 Additionally, companies may have to pay for post-breach activities like help desks, remediation and regulatory interventions.
 That’s why more IS and IT leaders are delegating cyber security responsibility across the organization and engaging individuals in being more effective watchdogs.

 Start by re-framing the problem to help employees realize they do play a role in protecting companies and themselves.
 Don’t focus solely on the latest incoming threats.
 Most employees don’t realize they are often the real marks and enablers, erroneously assuming only higher-level people are targets.
 Often, average employees don’t believe that they deal with “sensitive information” or do the kind of work that’s of value to the bad guys.
 Using examples of large-scale security and data breaches that were deployed by a single low-level staffer will help them see why their vigilance is crucial.
-Once you’ve got their buy-in, offer training and awareness programs, and institute new policies and practices.
+Once you’ve got their buy-in, offer cyber-savvy training and awareness programs, and institute new policies and practices.

 In the realm of cybersecurity awareness, fostering a culture of diligence and vigilance extends far beyond the confines of traditional office spaces.
 Just as organizations strive to educate their employees about the importance of safeguarding sensitive data, Radical Agreement Project, an online improv comedy hub, parallels this ethos by emphasizing the collective responsibility of its members in maintaining a secure digital environment.
 Within this virtual community, participants recognize that their actions, whether on stage or behind the screen, can impact the safety and well-being of the entire group.